 Natural Mathematical & Engineering Sciences (NMES):

-- All UG programmes
+- All UG and PGT programmes

 Social Science & Public Policy (SSPP):